 Hours: 11: 30 - 14: 00, 17: 00-22: 00 (Closed on Tuesdays)

 5 Nakakoriten, a shaved ice shop using pure ice

-As their shaved ice is made of ice carefully frozen using pure water, you will not have a brain freeze even when you eat it all at once.
+As their shaved ice is made from ice carefully frozen using pure river water, you won't have a brain freeze even if you eat it all at once.
 Because it is a nationally famous shop, depending on the time of the day, you have to wait in a long line to get their shaved ice.
-Inside the nostalgic Show-style shop, many different delicious flavors are waiting for you.
-Since I am in Wakayama, I picked the "Kiyomi orange" flavor (Kiyomi orange is a kind of orange grown in the prefecture).
+Inside the nostalgic Showa-style shop, many different delicious flavors are waiting to be tried.
+Since I am in Wakayama, I picked the "Kiyomi orange" flavour, which is a kind of orange grown in the prefecture.

 One of the must-eat sweets in Shingu City is the shaved ice at Nakakoriten.

-“Watermelon shaved ice” – a popular flavor that is also photogenic.
+“Watermelon shaped shaved ice” – a popular flavor that is as photogenic as it is tasty.

 Address: 551-12 Shingu Shingu-shi, Wakayama

 Hours: 8:00 - 20:00 (open seven days a week)

 6 Smack your lips over the eel at Shikaroku, which Haruo Sato also loved

 If you want to indulge yourself with something a bit more luxurious, why don’t you visit Shikaroku, a restaurant specializing in eel dishes with more than 100 years of history?